kennywong524/kennywong524.github.io/experiences/readme.md

 </details>

-- *Submitted to the Wharton Generative AI & Business Conference.
+- *Accepted at the 2026 Wharton Generative AI & Business Conference.
 Preprint coming soon.*
 {: .research-entry__notes}

 ## Contributions as an RA